About Boat Trips in Mallorca

-The family favourite resort of Cala Millor boasts many glass-bottomed boat trips which are the perfect way to keep the whole family entertained, together with companies offering watersports, scuba diving and snorkelling.
+The family favourite resort of Cala Millor boasts many glass-bottomed boat trips which are the perfect way to keep the whole family entertained.
+Or, if you want to get up close and personal with the fish, then there are companies offering watersports, scuba diving and snorkelling.
 This area has stunning coves and bays all waiting to be explored.

 Porto Cristo offers highly regarded trips to the Cuevas del Drach, one of the highlights this side of the island.
 Visits consist of a tour through Mallorca's largest caves where you can appreciate the stalactites and stalagmites before arriving at Lake Martel where a classical music concert takes place at the end of the visit.
 Glass bottom boats are also very popular in Porto Cristo, Sa Coma and Cala Romantica, ideal for young children and those curious about what lies below and not really keen to try snorkelling.